-The State Justice Institute’s mission is to improve the quality of justice in state courts and foster innovative, efficient solutions for common issues faced by all courts.
-SJI recognizes that funding plays an important role in fostering innovation.
-In recognition that many courts are unfamiliar with these funding opportunities and how these resources can be leveraged, SJI is launching a Funding Toolkit for State Courts and Justice System Partners in the coming weeks.
+Webinar Date & Time: April 10, 2020, at 1:00pm ET The State Justice Institute’s mission is to improve the quality of justice in state courts and foster innovative, efficient solutions for common issues faced by all courts.
+SJI recognizes that Read more

 On July 17 and July 30, 2019, NASJE’s International and Diversity, Fairness, and Access committees are sponsoring webinars available to all NASJE members.
 Information on the webinars is below, registration is available on the members only page.